GarethOates/az-arch-master-class/PaaS/03. Serverless MapReduce on Azure/README.md

 Follow the steps to deploy this solution to your own Azure subscription:

-**Important**: Run `deploy.ps1` in a new PowerShell window only after you've executed `SetupEnvironment.ps1`.
-This refreshes environment variables so the build & deploy commands will execute successfully

 1. Execute `deploy.ps1` with the following inputs:
 	- Subscription ID
 	- Base name for resources

 	> Note: By default all resources will be provisioned in the West US 2 region of Azure.
 If you wish to have them somewhere else, provide the -region parameter to the deployment script

 2. Following resources will be provisioned for you
 	- New Resource group